distributed-assertions/distributed-assertions.github.io/docs/example-walkthrough.md

 --8<-- "docs/example-files/FibTheorem.thm::30"
 ```

-Because all inductive definitions are relational in Abella, we sometimes have to
+Because all inductive definitions are relational in Abella, we often need
-prove additional lemmas to prove functionality of relations.
-In our theorem we
+additional lemmas to establish that the relations behave like functions.
+In our
-will need the following lemmas of this kind.
+theorem we will need the following lemmas of this kind.

 ```{.abella .continued title="FibTheorem.thm" linenums="30"}
 --8<-- "docs/example-files/FibTheorem.thm:30:63"